victor-enogwe/djamoapp-interview-swe-01/your_api/README.md

 Sequence diagrams are encouraged to describe your chosen approach, other than that you are welcomed to document your code as you would have done under normal circumstances.

-### Dockerfile
+### Working solution

-Please provide a working Dockerfile to build and run your solution.
-You can also extend the docker-compose file that is at the root of this test's folder.
+⚠️ The whole stack needs to work with the command: `docker-compose up -d`.
+You are expected to update the Dockerfiles and the docker-compose file according to the requirements of your solution.
+For instance, if you need an SQL script to be ran against a database, it needs to be done automatically without human intervention.